-185 Directed Study -Anthropology (1) UC:CSU

-285 Directed Study -Anthropology (2) UC:CSU

-385 Directed Study -Anthropology (3) UC:CSU
+185 Directed Study -Anthropology (1) UC:CSU 285 Directed Study -Anthropology (2) UC:CSU 385 Directed Study -Anthropology (3) UC:CSU Prerequisite: None.

+Conference, 1 hour per unit.
 Allows student to pursue Directed Study in Anthropology on a contract basis under the direction of a supervising instructor.
 Credit Limit: A maximum of 3 units in Directed Study may be taken for credit.

-UC CREDIT FOR INDEPENDENT

-STUDY/DIRECTED STUDY COURSES

-NUMBERED 185, 285, AND 385 IN ANY

-DEPARTMENT IS NOT AUTOMATIC;

-CREDIT IS CONTINGENT ON UC CAMPUS

-EVALUATION AFTER APPLICATION AND

-ADMISSION.
-THESE UNITS SHOULD NOT

-BE USED TOWARD CALCULATION OF

-THE MINIMUM 60 UNITS NEEDED FOR

-ADMISSION TO THE UC.
+UC CREDIT FOR INDEPENDENT STUDY/DIRECTED STUDY COURSES NUMBERED 185, 285, AND 385 IN ANY DEPARTMENT IS NOT AUTOMATIC; CREDIT IS CONTINGENT ON UC CAMPUS EVALUATION AFTER APPLICATION AND ADMISSION.
+THESE UNITS SHOULD NOT BE USED TOWARD CALCULATION OF THE MINIMUM 60 UNITS NEEDED FOR ADMISSION TO THE UC.